 Retrieve domain controller certificate

-With OpenSSL installed you can easily show certificate of the domain controller by using
+With OpenSSL installed you can easily show the certificate of the domain controller by executing

 CONNECTED(00000003) write to 0xa0276b0 [0xa031e48] (86 bytes => 86 (0x56)) # ... write:errno=104

 the domain controller does not issue a certificate.
 You will also see the error "No suitable default server credential exists on this system" inside the event log of the domain controller.

 Please install a valid certificate (see Requirements above).